 The Office initially released this version in draft form, and it received comments on the draft from three organizations and four individuals.
 After carefully reviewing these comments, the Office revised twenty-one sections of the Compendium.
 For information concerning these revisions, read more.

 The Office has prepared a complete list of the sections that have been added, amended, revised, or removed in this release.
-In addition, the Office has prepared a set of redlines, which provide a direct comparison between the current and revised text.Download Revision History Download Redlines Download June 1, 2017, Public Draft Federal Register Notices
+In addition, the Office has prepared a set of redlines, which provide a direct comparison between the current version and the 2014 version of the Compendium.
+The public draft released on June 1, 2017, may be accessed here.Download Revision History Download Redlines Download June 1, 2017, Public Draft Federal Register Notices